 No picnic is complete without a toddler-friendly water bottle.
 Also, if your kids are like mine, then they probably lost their water bottle in the snow over the winter while trying to make ice sculptures.
 Stock up for summer!

 Got a little nature lover on your hands?
-This set includes binoculars, flashlight, compass, and a magnifying glass — handy for family hikes, bug collecting, or springtime bird-watching.
+This set includes binoculars, flashlight, compass, whistle, tweezer, and a magnifying glass — handy for family hikes, bug collecting, or springtime bird-watching.